saranguiz/ml-sagemaker-pipeline/deployment/README.md

 * From the dropdown menu, select any image with 1 to 5 objects
 * Submit the image and wait for the class prediction

+Note: Due to computing resources constrains, the model has been trained for a few eppchs for demonstration purposes.
+Therefore, the predictions will probably not be accurate at this time.

 ![image](./ui/ui.png)